 TETELESTAI | 1-800 Numbers

 This is where the 800#'s will be listed which will be included in the TETELESTAI post once published.

-Dinar Chronicles is now allowing viewers to guest post.
-If you wish to speak your mind and write a post/article about the current situation relating to Iraq, the RV, the GCR and so on.
+Dinar Chronicles is now allowing viewers to guest post and respond to articles.
+If you wish to respond or speak your mind and write a post/article or about the current situation relating to Iraq, the RV, the GCR and so on.
 You may now send in an entry.

 All you need to do is send your entry to UniversalOm432Hz@gmail.com with these following rules.

 The subject line of your email should be: "Entry | (Title of your post) | Dinar Chronicles"

 - Solely write intel, rumors, news, thoughts regarding Dinarland, Iraq, the RV, the GCR and anything that is relating

 - Your signature/name/username at the end (If you wish to remain anonymous then you don't need to provide one.)

 If you have any questions or wish to communicate with me then please give me an email at UniversalOm432Hz@gmail.com